erizov/Professor/semester_6/lecture_36_inference_optimization/model_caching/README.md

 ## Capability Considerations

-This approach is part of Estimation and requires careful consideration of resource constraints.
+This strategy is part of Estimation and requires careful consideration of resource constraints.

 ## Do Not Confuse With